Rat trap bond

 Constructing brick wall using rat trap bond

-Rat trap bond wall construction
+Rat trap bond wall construction 1

 The bricks are placed in vertical position, so that 110 mm face is seen from front elevation, instead of the 75mm face (considering brick of standard size 230 X 110 X 75 mm).
 Since width of wall remains 230mm, an internal cavity is created.
 This is where approximately 30% Material (brick and mortar) is saved and thus overall construction cost is reduced.
 Cavity provides effective thermal and sound insulation.
 This makes rat trap bond energy and cost efficient building technology.

-Rat trap bond wall corner details
+Rat trap bond wall construction 2

 Advantages of using rat trap bond

-rat trap bond window lintel
+constructing rat trap bond wall

 Things to consider while using rat trap bond